 There’s no reason that you should pay for property damage or injuries that someone else caused.
 A lawyer can answer your questions, discuss your legal options, and keep you updated as your case progresses.
 A qualified attorney will be able to advise you about how the statute of limitations applies to your case.

-With over thirty years in practice, NST Law has recovered over 1.5 billion dollars in settlements and verdicts for our clients.
+With over thirty years in practice, NST Law has recovered $2 billion in settlements and verdicts for our clients.
 We have many satisfied customers who could tell you that we are your best option.

 There are six pillars of service that our attorneys strive to adhere to as we attend to each client.
 These include: